|HPS 0410||Einstein for Everyone|

 |To see how this comes about, we could undertake a detailed analysis

-of a real clock, like a wristwatch or a pendulum clock.
+of a real clock, like a wristwatch, a pendulum clock or a mechanical wind-up clock.
 That would be

 difficult and complicated--and unnecessarily so.
 All we need is to